RaaCT0R/CTF-Challenges/cryptography/nactf_random-number-generator/WRITEUP.md

         resp = send_r('{0}'.format(r1), '{0}'.format(r2))
         print(resp)

 At first, i didn't get the flag.
 So i tried larger loop.
-That mean adding more minutes as hours, and stil failed!
-Then I realized there can be time difference between my location and server location! so I saved start_seed for some hours ago, and It works!
+That mean adding more minutes and hours, and still failed!
+Then I realized there can be time difference between my location and server location!
+So I started **start_seed** from some hours ago, and It worked!

     start_seed = round(time.time() / 100 - 10, 5)